 Active retirement groups

-A list of these organisations, summarising their aims and activities, is below.
-You can contact your local Citizens Information Centre or library to find out details of older people’s groups in your local area.
+This page summarises the supports available.
+Contact your local Citizens Information Centre or library to find groups in your local area.

-Activity-based groups include active retirement associations, sports, arts and culture groups.
-They include:
+Activity-based groups include active retirement associations, sports, arts, and culture groups.

 A national network of local active retirement associations that helps retired people to enjoy a full and active life and to advocate for them.
 You can contact ARI to find your local active retirement association or to get information on how to set up a new group.

 Age and Opportunity

 Age and Opportunity works to promote opportunities for greater participation by older people in society in a range of areas from the arts and physical activity to promoting age equality.

 The following organisations lobby for the rights of older people by campaigning to raise awareness of and influencing government policy: